dannylee8/module-3-project-api/README.md

-# Flatiron Crash
+# Flatiron Crash Development Branch
-This repository contains the Ruby on Rails api for our Flatiron School module 3 project.
+Most development will take place in this branch for now.